About the Host School

 Our aim is to develop all of our students as passionate, confident, lifelong learners.
 We believe in the promotion of education to enable all-round development and value its importance as the cornerstone of a student's whole life.

-The A Level Centre
+About the A Level Centre

-Our exam results for most students are strong and nearly all students possess a good level of English at the time of entering the centre, ranging from pre-intermediate to intermediate level.Students in the JLHS centre can access all the facilities on campus.
-These resources include library, study rooms, computer labs, chemistry and physics labs, art rooms, studios, lecture rooms and sports gym.
+Our exam results for most students are strong and nearly all students possess a good level of English at the time of entering the centre.
+Students in the JLHS centre can access all the facilities on campus and these resources include the library, study rooms, computer labs, chemistry and physics labs, art rooms, studios, lecture rooms and sports gym.

 Lifestyle

-Attractions include some fascinating museums, beautiful gardens and historical sites – including some of the original Ming city walls and city gates, palaces and temples.
+Attractions include some fascinating museums, beautiful gardens and historical sites, including some of the original Ming city walls and city gates, palaces and temples.

 All our teachers are well supported by our CLO, CC and Dipont before and after they arrive in China.
-3 months advance rent is often required by landlords, and the School will advance this prior to the monthly allowance being paid if required.

 For further information on Nanjing, please see: